All those beautiful Moroccan flavours for under a tenner. So easy. So simple. So delicious.

 Browning the meat first is key.
 Also – if you don’t have a tagine it’s fine.
 Just use a normal pan with a lid.

 Adding apricots at the end means they don't get too sickly.

 COOKING TIME (INCLUDES PREPARATION TIME): 1 HOUR 20 MINUTES

-- Once browned, put your onions back in the tagine.
-Halve a lemon, and put the halves into the tagine.
+Once browned, put your onions back in the tagine.
+Cut a lemon in half, and put the halves into the tagine.
 Pour in your chicken stock, so the tops of the chicken thighs are just above the water.
 Pop the lid on, and leave on a low-medium heat for one hour.